AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 You will be shown a list of the packages that will be installed (a long list, most likely!) and asked to confirm the installation.
 Type `y` (or just Enter) to confirm, then wait for all of the installations to complete.

-### Enabling copy and paste in Ubuntu
+### Optional: Enabling copy and paste in Ubuntu

 Copy and paste don't work in the Ubuntu app quite as you might expect them to in the rest of Windows.
 There are a number of reasons for this, but part of it is that the "control" key (`Ctrl`) is used for different things in Ubuntu, so there is a risk conflicting instructions if you were to use `Ctrl+C` or `Ctrl+V` as you might in the rest of Windows.
 Since some of the later commands are long, so you will probably want to be able to paste them in!

+You can paste into the Ubuntu terminal by right clicking in the Ubuntu window.
+You won't see a menu like you might normally expect; whatever you last copied will just paste in immediately.

-To enable you to copy and paste in the Linux environment, right click on the Ubuntu window title bar and select "Properties".
+To enable copy and paste with keyboard shortcuts in the Linux environment, right click on the Ubuntu window title bar and select "Properties".

 <img src="screenshots/windows/ubuntu_properties_menu.png" alt="Ubuntu properties menu" width=250 >